Why It Exists

 When to Use ClickHouse

-- Need sub-second queries over billions of rows
+- You need sub-second queries over billions of rows

-- Want cost-effective alternative to managed analytics services
+- You want a cost-effective alternative to managed analytics services

 When Not to Use ClickHouse